yashpickles/Weekend_Hustles/APKA/README.md

 - **Hugging Face LLM**: Integrates a Hugging Face LLM (specifically, the MBZUAI/LaMini-Flan-T5-783M).
 It's a fancy way of saying I've trained a digital brain to churn out answers, so you don't have to strain your own.

 - **Modular and Extensible**: Designed for easy addition of new tools and functionalities.
 Because, let's be honest, I'm all still figuring out what this AI can really do.
 Expect more shenanigans in the future!

+- **Knowledge Memory (New Patch v1.7)**: Why remember anything when your agent can remember that for you!
+This is the first step in building a RAG system for long term memory (more on this later).

 ## Project Structure